-96.2%.
-The thin bright edge of an otherwise-total eclipse.
+Ninety-three percent of the way to total.
 Close enough to red that no one watching will care about the asterisk.

 Greatest eclipse occurs at 04:13:09 UTC on August 28, 2026.
 The partial phase begins when the Moon first enters Earth’s umbral shadow at 02:34 UTC, and the partial phase ends at 05:53 UTC.
 Total duration of the umbral phase: 3 hours 19 minutes.
 The penumbral phase (which is barely visible) begins earlier and ends later, but the dramatic visual portion lasts roughly three hours.